jmhodges/build_cassandra/README.md

-agree to the license (described at the [SoyLatte site](http://landonf.bikemonkey.org/static/soylatte/#get)), you will need to put `I_AGREE_WITH_THE_SOYLATTE_LICENSE=1` at the beginning of the the command I've shown you.
+agree to the license (described at the [SoyLatte site](http://landonf.bikemonkey.org/static/soylatte/#get)), you will need to put `I_AGREE_WITH_THE_SOYLATTE_LICENSE=1` at the beginning of the the setup command I show you below.

-Since you've totally read these docs, you know you need to prepend that environment variable to this command:
+Since you've totally read these docs up to this point, you know you need to prepend that environment variable to this command:

     rake setup compile